NVGaganRohith/Encryption-of-Storage-Data/README.md

 Run the file project.py to see the working of the project

-A pycache file will be genrated as its is necessary for the exceution of the code
+A pycache folder will be genrated as its is necessary for the exceution of the code